henrysheehy/dotfiles/README.md

 #### Vim plugins
-In order to install the plugins when using Vim for the first time, type `:PlugInstall` in an instance of Vim open Vim by entering `v my_first_file.md`.
+In order to install the plugins when using Vim for the first time, Open Vim by entering `v my_first_file.md`.
 This will create a file with the given name in your current working directory (cwd).
+Inside the Vim instance, type `:PlugInstall`.

 ### Keyboard
-In order to use my keyboard (English, Greek, Chinese (Pinyin), Russian (phonetic), please run `keyboard.sh` for the first time, and if the .keyboard configuration is modified.
+In order to use my keyboard (English, Greek, Chinese (Pinyin), Russian (phonetic), please execute `sh Scripts/keyboard.sh` for the first time, and if the .keyboard configuration file is modified.

 To use the languages